SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 #### PCI requirements

 [Payment Card Industry Data Security Standards](https://www.pcisecuritystandards.org/merchants/) (PCI DSS) affects any company that accepts or processes payment cards.
-There are 12 requirements that meet six security goals.
+There are 12 requirements that meet 6 security goals.
 Your company needs to meet all 12 requirements to be compliant.

 You can read the goals and requirements in this table: